yoadsimon/resume_creator/tests/README.md

 ### 1. Basic Resume Generation Test

-This test verifies that the basic resume generation functionality works correctly without using LangChain features.
+This test verifies that the basic resume generation functionality works correctly.
 It:

 - Loads sample resume and accomplishments files
-- Calls the resume generation function with LangChain disabled
+- Calls the resume generation function
 - Checks if a resume file is created

-### 2. Semantic Search Test

-This test verifies that the semantic search functionality works correctly.
-It:

-- Creates a vector store from sample accomplishments
-- Performs semantic searches with different job descriptions
-- Checks if relevant accomplishments are returned

-### 3. Interactive Chat Interface Test
+### 2. Interactive Chat Interface Test

 This test verifies that the interactive chat interface works correctly.
 It: